JamesWoolfenden/terraform-azurerm-statebucket/README.md

 }
 ```

 This module implements the common_tags scheme.
-In the the example implementation **terraform.tfvars** you'll find a basic map described:
+In the the example implementation **examplea.auto.tfvars** you'll find a basic map described:

 ```HCL
 common_tags = {